Keith Foulke: Scouting report

 From 2000 to 2004, Foulke was one of the top closers in baseball.
-At the peak of his career, he had an effective 87-91 MPH fastball and what many people considered to be one of the best circle changeups in the sport (which he could get down to 76 MPH, making for a 12-14 MPH difference in the two, a sign of a good changeup.)
-However, later in his career, his fastball ranged from 84-86 MPH while his changeup remained at 76 MPH.
+At the peak of his career, he had an effective 87–91 MPH fastball and what many people considered to be one of the best circle changeups in the sport (which he could get down to 76 MPH, making for a 12–14 MPH difference in the two, a sign of a good changeup.)
+However, later in his career, his fastball ranged from 84–86 MPH while his changeup remained at 76 MPH.
 While solid against right-handed hitters, he is particularly lethal against lefties.
 His strikeout pitch is usually an inside circle changeup.

 Foulke had good control, as evidenced by his career strikeout-to-walk ratio of 3.70.
 While he did not hold runners on base particularly well, he covered his position adequately and threw accurately to the bases.
 In 2004, he completed a fifth straight season without committing an error (71 total chances in 307 games).
 In addition, his unusual throwing motion provided him with the ability to mask his changeup well, though runners on base could easily see his grip from his exposed hand and potentially tip his pitches to teammates at bat.

 Personal life

 Foulke's son Kade was raised in Florida and played both hockey and baseball before choosing to focus on the latter sport during high school.
 Before honoring his commitment to play college baseball at Galveston College, Kade Foulke played for the Brockton Rox.

+Foulke's father served in the United States Air Force.